chvolow24/jackdaw/README.md

 <kbd>S-t</kbd> : **Edit click track**<br>

-When you edit a click track by selecting it and then <kbd>S-t</kbd>, or by clicking the pencil icon on the left of the track, you will see this screen:
+Edit the click track and segment at cursor with <kbd>S-t</kbd>, or by clicking the pencil icon on the left of the track.

 <img src="assets/readme_imgs/click_track_add.gif" width="75%" />

-<kbd>\<tab\></kbd> through the fields to modify the segment at the cursor, and then "Submit" your changes.
+Then, <kbd>\<tab\></kbd> through the fields to modify any of the track parameters and "Submit" to confirm your changes to the time signature and tempo.
+(Changes to the track name do not need to be submitted.)

 ### Time signatures